 It is not mandatory, but it is strongly encouraged and clinically supported.
 Research consistently shows that family involvement improves treatment outcomes for clients and produces meaningful healing for the family members themselves.

 That is completely normal.
 Many families come to us uncertain, guarded, or exhausted.
-Micha meets families where they are and helps them take the next best step at their own pace.
+Micha and her team meets families where they are and help them take the next best step at their own pace.
 You do not need to have it figured out before you reach out.

 Yes.
 Our monthly Family Alumni Group and ongoing virtual support groups remain available to families long after their loved one's formal treatment ends.
 Recovery is a long-term process for families as much as it is for the men in our care.